agoric-labs/PlaygroundVat/README.md

 [![License][license-image]][license-url]

-This repository contains the first prototype of our object-capability -style Javascript execution environment, otherwise known as a "Vat".
+This repository contains the first prototype of our object-capability-style Javascript execution environment, otherwise known as a "Vat".
 You can load code inside a Vat to create an initial object, and then that object can create other objects, or communicate with objects in other Vats.
 All of these